-Appendix H: Peer on Peer Abuse:
+Appendix H: Peer on Peer Abuse

-At school we recognise that children are vulnerable to and capable of abusing t heir peers.
-We take such abuse as seriously as abuse perpetrated by an ac lult.
-Peer on peer abuse will not be tolerated or passed off as part of "banter " or "growing up"
+At St Mark's RC Primary School we recognise that children are vulnerable to, and capable of abusing their peers.
+We take such abuse as seriously as abuse perpetrated by an adult.
+Peer on peer abuse will not be tolerated or passed off as part of "banter" or "growing up".